 The Board of Education recognizes that it may be necessary to suspend, remove or otherwise discipline students with disabilities who violate the district's student code of conduct, and/or to temporarily remove a student with disabilities from his or her current placement because maintaining the student in that placement is substantially likely to result in injury to the student or to others.
-The Board also recognizes that students with disabilities deemed eligible for special education services under the IDEA and Article 89 of New York's Education Law enjoy certain procedural protections that school authorities must observe when they decide to suspend or remove them.
+The Board also recognizes that students with disabilities deemed eligible for special education services under the IDEA and Article 89 of New York's Education Law, and those students who receive Section 504 accommodations per a Section 504 Accommodation Plan, enjoy certain procedural protections that school authorities must observe when they decide to suspend or remove them.
 Under certain conditions those protections extend, as well, to students not currently deemed to be a student with a disability but determined to be a student presumed to have a disability for discipline purposes.
-Therefore, the Board is committed to ensuring that the district follows suspension and removal procedures that are consistent with disabilities and students presumed to have a disability for discipline purposes the express rights they enjoy under applicable law and regulations.
+Therefore, the Board is committed to ensuring that the district follows suspension and removal procedures that are consistent with those protections.
+The code of conduct for students is intended to afford students with disabilities and students presumed to have a disability for discipline purposes the express rights they enjoy under applicable law and regulations.